 The most basic purpose of a water bottle is to transport liquids so you can stay hydrated.
 All the bottles transport water, but some are easier to drink from than others.
 "Ease of Use" is a key consideration because it includes not only drinking from the bottle but carrying it and using the lid as well.
-Most of this depends in the lid type: is it wide mouth bottle?
+Most of this depends on the lid type: is it a wide-mouth bottle?
 A flip-cap?
 A bottle with a narrow mouth?
 We also found that the standard screw cap isn't the most convenient for those of us seeking a bottle to keep us hydrated at work and on the move.
 New cap designs give you some options to assist you in staying hydrated throughout the day.
 When drinking straight from the bottle's body, narrow mouths are easier to use, while wide mouths are handier in the backcountry.
 Bottles with a screw cap, straw lid, flip top, and spouts were all present in our reviews.
 We also had a mix of wide and narrow mouths.
 We broke these up into two groups for further details.

 Most bottle brands offer a few drinking cap options and for everyday use, we prefer quick access caps.
-The quick access options available range from straws to the push-pull caps offered by Platypus and Klean Kanteen.
+The quick access options available range from straws to button-operated flip caps.
 We found two advantages to these quick access cap types.
 First, they allow you quick, one-handed access to your liquids.
 Second, they actually affected how often we drank from our bottles.
-Being more convenient than a screw cap, the quick access cap options lead us to consume more water throughout the day.
-One tester reported drinking two to three times more water when using a push-pull (or sport) cap, as opposed to her screw cap.
-If you like drinking from your bottle, you're going to drink from your bottle more, and that's its number one function.
+Perhaps it's because they are more convenient or perhaps it's because they're just more fun, we found that we drank more from a flip cap or straw-style bottle.